-- Every p-value distribution should either be uniform or zero-biased - Any other distribution indicates that your model does not fit the data Go back and fix your model! - FDR methods will not have a useful interpretation for an invalid p-value distribution - Possible causes: - Critical assumptions of your model are severely violated (e.g. heteroskedasticity, wrong distribution, excess outliers) - Important covariates/batch effects not included in your model - Highly correlated covariates are splitting the effect size - Unobserved batch effect or other confounding factor is obscuring the signal - You accidentally treated continuous variable as categorical or vice versa (common R pitfall!) - CANNOT be explained by simple lack of signal or excess noise
+- Every p-value distribution should either be uniform or zero-biased - Any other distribution indicates that your model does not fit the data Fix your model! - FDR methods will not have a useful interpretation for such a p-value distribution - Possible issues: - Critical assumptions of your model are severely violated ( e.g. heteroskedasticity, wrong distribution, too many outliers) - Covariates/batch effects not included in your model - Highly correlated covariates are splitting the effect - Unobserved batch effect or other confounding factor is obscuring the signal - You accidentally treated continuous variable as categorical or vice versa (common R pitfall!) - CANNOT be explained by simple lack of signal